 - Software variety.
 Different methods to deploy models on TinyML devices include hand-coding, code generation, and ML interpreters, all of which require different amounts of time and effort.
 This can also result in different performance.

 - Model training.
 Although deploying ML models on TinyML devices has many benefits, the training of the majority ML models is still done in the cloud to iterate and continuously improve the accuracy of the model.

 - Debugging/troubleshooting.
 When an ML model performs poorly in the cloud, it is easy to see the presented data and determine the cause of the bad performance.
 However, when a model is distributed to thousands of TinyML devices, often with no data stream coming back to the cloud, it is hard to debug and might require a new approach.

-TinyML is still in its early stages but it is expected to grow significantly in the next few years in the machine learning industry.
+TinyML is still in its early stages but it is expected to grow significantly by the contribution of ML engineers and Data Scientists in the next few years in the machine learning industry.

 Since you’re here…Are you interested in this career track?
 Investigate with our free guide to what a data professional actually does.
 When you’re ready to build a CV that will make hiring managers melt, join our Data Science Bootcamp which will help you land a job or your tuition back!